 - Seriously, don’t go in the rain!
 (We can’t overstate that enough.)

-- Bring Snacks: The breakfast isn’t much and lunchtime isn’t until way later in the day.
-Pack some high-energy snacks to help fuel you up Rainbow Mountain.
+- Pack Some Snacks: The breakfast isn’t much and lunchtime isn’t until way later in the afternoon.
+Bring some high-energy snacks to help fuel you up Rainbow Mountain.

-- Acclimatize First: It’s a very good idea to have been in Cusco for at least a few days before you attempt this trek.
+- Acclimatize First: It’s a very good idea to have been in Cusco (or other high altitude locations) for at least a few days before you attempt this trek.
 You’ve likely come to the area primarily to go to Machu Picchu, so consider Rainbow Mountain after that to give your body a chance to adjust to the elevation better.
-(Side note: if going to Machu Picchu: check out the awesome Jungle Trek!)
+You may also want to consider bringing this natural altitude medication that seems to be well worth it from all the great reviews.

-- The Coca Is Your Friend: To help with the altitude we suggest the tried and true Inca remedy of coca leaves.
-In Cusco, they sell coca candies and cookies.
+- The Coca Is Your Friend: Another way to help with altitude is the tried and true Inca remedy of coca leaves.
+In Cusco, they sell coca candies and cookies in most stores.
 Stock up.
-We’ve found they really do help.
+We’ve found it really does help.
 If you didn’t prepare, you may also find a guy atop Rainbow Mountain selling warm coca tea.

-- Try Not To Damage The Trail: If you go during good weather conditions try to use the trail as much as you safely can, so that you do not further damage the fragile alpine environment.
+- Try Not To Damage The Trail: If you go during good weather conditions try to use the trail as much as you safely can, so that you do not further damage the fragile alpine environment that surrounds it.

 - Wear Hiking Boots or Trail Running Shoes: It is best to tackle Rainbow Mountain in proper hiking boots but you may be able to get away with wearing sneakers that have great traction in good weather conditions.